31 Best Things to Do in Breckenridge, Colorado (in 2023)

 📍 Google Maps | Phone: (970) 453-4438 | Website

-Everyone’s favorite old-school transportation method, Breckenridge Stables is the ideal place to go out on a horseback trail ride in summer, leaving from the base of Peak 9 at the Breckenridge Ski Resort.
+It’s the ideal place to go out on a horseback trail ride in summer.
+Tours leave from the base of Peak 9 at the Breckenridge Ski Resort.
+In winter, Breckenridge Stables offers sleigh rides at both Peak 9 and at the Gold Run Nordic Center.

 High Line Railroad Park

-Let the kids burn off some steam
+Let the kids burn off some steam!

 📍 Google Maps | Phone: (970) 453-9767 | Website